NHSDigital/im1-pfs-auth/docs/developer-guides/Proxygen_CLI.md

 ## Installation and Configuration

-1. Using your favourite Python package manager, install the Proxygen CLI:
+1. Using your favourite Python package manager, install the proxygen CLI:

 ```shell
 # UV